klee/klee.github.io/tutorials/testing-regex.md

         d LC1
 {% endhighlight %}

 Normally before running this program we would need to link it to create a native executable.
 However, KLEE runs directly on LLVM bitcode files -- since this program only has a single file there is no need to link.
-For "real" programs with multiple inputs, the [llvm-link](http://llvm.org/cmds/llvm-link.html) and [llvm-ld](http://llvm.org/releases/2.9/docs/CommandGuide/html/llvm-ld.html) tools can be used in place of the regular link step to merge multiple LLVM bitcode files into a single module which can be executed by KLEE.
+For "real" programs with multiple inputs, the [llvm-link](http://llvm.org/cmds/llvm-link.html) tools can be used in place of the regular link step to merge multiple LLVM bitcode files into a single module which can be executed by KLEE.

 ## Executing the code with KLEE

 The next step is to execute the code with KLEE:

 {% highlight bash %}